IDEA4RC/idea4rc-helm-capsule/README.md

 > If you wish to ease the deployment, there's an [Ansible playbook](https://github.com/IDEA4RC/microk8s-playbook) that can prepare the environment for you.

 > [!TIP]
-> A barebones Github Gist that contains all the steps to deply a capsule from start to finish is available [here](https://gist.github.com/DanielePaviaENG/130f627fe0cb67245055d5c57a5c8d7d).
+> A barebones Github Gist that contains all the steps to deply a Capsule from start to finish is available [here](https://gist.github.com/DanielePaviaENG/130f627fe0cb67245055d5c57a5c8d7d).

 Either clone or download the sources from this repo:
 ```